Rilshrink/WebGLRipper/README.md

 # How to use?

-> You will **NOT** find this extension on the chrome webstore or any other extension platform!
-If you do find it on there, it wasn't published by me and may contain malicious code.
+> You will **NOT** find this extension on the Chrome Webstore or any other extension platform!
+If you do find it there, it wasn't published by me and may contain malicious code.

 ## Chrome